sangavivp/Machine-Learning-Projects/README.md

 # Machine Learning Projects
 ## Repository Overview
 I project my Machine Learning work here.
 Every project has a detailed description and jupyter notebook.
+The projects have resuable python code to reduce the effort on recurring problems.
  ## Project List
  * [Effect of Economy on Olympics Medals](#project1)
  * [Loan Borrower Classification](#project2)